dewitt/a-simple-plan/README.md

 4.  **Environment Variables (Optional but Recommended)**:
     *   Ensure `GO_VERSION` is set to `1.22` or a newer version (e.g., `1.22`).
 This ensures Cloudflare uses a compatible Go version for building the `plan` tool.

-Now, every time you `git push` changes to your `dewitt-plan` repository, Cloudflare Pages will automatically fetch the latest builder, build your site, and deploy it.
+Now, every time you `git push` changes to your `my-plan-repo` repository, Cloudflare Pages will automatically fetch the latest builder, build your site, and deploy it.

 ## How it Works